Eli-Skaronea/CDpractice/README.md

 - [ ] Create a webhook between Jenkins and the git repo
 - [ ] Keep docker hub more clean by not creating a new tag everytime (Repo management?)

-The latest docker image can be pulled with the command:
+The latest docker image can be pulled with the command: `docker pull eskaronea/first_image`
-'docker pull eskaronea/first_image`

 This README was last update on 5/22/18